 Most of this has already been disclosed here, some of it repeatedly:

 I have worked in the news business almost full-time since 1971, the start of my senior year of high school, when I took a sports-writing job with the Evening Sentinel in Shenandoah, Iowa.
-I’ve been an editor, reporter, writing coach and innovation coach for the Des Moines Register, Kansas City Star and Times, Minot Daily News, Omaha World-Herald and Cedar Rapids Gazette.
+I’ve been an editor, reporter, writing coach and innovation coach for the Des Moines Register, Kansas City Star and Times, Minot Daily News, Omaha World-Herald, Cedar Rapids Gazette and Digital First Media.
 I was director of community engagement at TBD, a local online, TV and mobile news operation covering Washington.
-Here’s a more extensive account of my journalism career and my journalism training career.
-This career map shows where I have worked, including organizations I have trained for.
+Here are more extensive accounts of my journalism career, my journalism training career and my teaching career.

-For the past 13 years, I have also been involved in journalism training.
+Since 1997, I have also been involved in journalism training.
 I used to train journalists and media executives full-time for the American Press Institute.
-Now I speak several times a year to seminars, conferences, workshops and webinars relating to journalism and the news business.
+Now I speak several times a year to seminars, conferences, workshops and webinars relating to journalism and the news business, as well as consulting for media-related clients.
+You can see a list of current and former clients here.

-I am a member of the Online News Association and the Society of Professional Journalists and have been a member of the American Society of News Editors, Investigative Reporters and Editors and Religion Newswriters Association (I was an RNA Board member).
+I am a member of the Online News Association and the Society of Professional Journalists.
+I have been a member of the American Society of News Editors, Investigative Reporters and Editors and Religion Newswriters Association (I was an RNA Board member).
+I’m a former president of the North Dakota Associated Press Managing Editors.

 Family